cloudmesh-cmd3/cmd3/doc/source/manual.rst

 Plugins are very simple to design and write.
 However we have to be aware of several facts.
 First, if you design a method with the same name within two different plugins, the method from the last loaded plugin will overwrite the previous method.
-This is the intended behavior as to allow for easy extensions to be put in place and overwrite default behaviour.
+This is the intended behavior as to allow for easy extensions to be put in place and overwrite default behavior.
 However, you need to be careful as not to confuse yourself by properly ordering the plugins upon load loaded.
 In addition we have on purpose not used an __init__ method in the class but instead used an activate method to indicate that we like in future to activate and deactivate certain plugins.

 A Basic Plugin
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^